Updated on 2025-08-13 GMT+08:00

 Region

-Select the region for deployment.
+Select the region to be deployed.

 Cluster Name

-Select the Kubernetes cluster applied on CCE.
+Select the Kubernetes cluster applied for on CCE.

 Namespace